ctlcltd/vrannemstein/README.md

 Vrannemstein is a WordPress plugin to make image thumbnails via the client-side.

-It uses [wasm-vips](https://github.com/kleisauke/wasm-vips), a WebAssembly (Emscripten) flavor of [libvips](https://www.libvips.org/) vips image processing library.
+It uses [wasm-vips](https://github.com/kleisauke/wasm-vips), a WebAssembly (Emscripten) flavor of [libvips](https://www.libvips.org/) (vips image processing library).

-*Under development*
+🚧 *Under development* 🚧

 ## Usage

-Clone this repository in your WordPress plugins directory using `git`, or download tarball clicking "Clone" and "Download Zip".
+Clone this repository in your WordPress plugins directory using `git`, or download tarball clicking "Code" and "Download ZIP".

 From the `vrannemstein` directory, run `npm install` to download `wasm-vips`.